ramanakshay/ramanakshay.github.io/_pages/about.md

 news: true # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
+selected_projects: true
 ---

 Hi!
-I'm a second-year master's student studying computer science at NYU Courant.
+I'm Akshay!
+I am a second-year master's student studying computer science at NYU Courant.
 My research interests broadly span reinforcement learning, efficient DNN computing, and ML in healthcare.

 Currently, I am working on multimodality and data curation methods as a researcher at the Data, Intelligence, Computation in Engineering (DICE) lab @ NYU Tandon, advised by Prof. Chinmay Hegde.

 In my spare time, I enjoy music, running, and reading.

+You can find my CV <b> <a href="cv">here</a></b>.

+Contact: <b> ramanakshay112 AT gmail.com </b>